spotinst/help/src/docs/ocean-spark/configure-spark-apps/docker-images.md

 There are both long-form tags (like `gcr.io/ocean-spark/spark:platform-3.1.1-java-8-scala-2.12-hadoop-3.2.0-python-3.8-latest`) where all versions are explicitly listed, as well as short-form tags (like `gcr.io/ocean-spark/spark:platform-3.1-latest`).

-In general we encourage starting with our short-form tags:
+In general Spot encourages starting with Spot's short-form tags:

 - `gcr.io/ocean-spark/spark:platform-3.1.3-latest` contains a Spark 3.1.3 distribution and all other dependencies are set to the latest compatible version.
 For example, `platform-3.1.3-latest` contains Hadoop 3.2.0, Python 3.8, Scala 2.12, and Java 11.
-We reserve the right to upgrade the version of a dependency if a new, compatible version is released.
-For example, we may upgrade `platform-3.1.3-latest` to Hadoop 3.3.0 once it is compatible with Spark 3.1.3.
+Spot reserves the right to upgrade the version of a dependency if a new, compatible version is released.
+For example, Spot can upgrade `platform-3.1.3-latest` to Hadoop 3.3.0 once it is compatible with Spark 3.1.3.
 - `gcr.io/ocean-spark/spark:platform-3.1-latest` contains the latest Spark version of the 3.1 minor.

-Please use a long-form only if you need a specific combination.
-For instance, you may require a specific combination of versions when migrating an existing Scala or Java project to Spark on Kubernetes.
+Use a long-form only if you need a specific combination.
+For instance, you can require a specific combination of versions when migrating an existing Scala or Java project to Spark on Kubernetes.
 On the other hand, new JVM projects and Pyspark projects should work fine with short-form tags.

 For production workloads:

-- We don't recommend using the `-latest` tags.
+- Spot doesn't recommend using the `-latest` tags.
 To keep the image stable you should use images with an explicit version suffix like `-gen18` below.
 The following images are the same:
   - `gcr.io/ocean-spark/spark:platform-3.2-gen18`
   - `gcr.io/ocean-spark/spark:platform-3.2.1-gen18`
   - `gcr.io/ocean-spark/spark:platform-3.2.1-hadoop-3.3.1-java-8-scala-2.12-python-3.8-gen18`